mthiim/GeneCrypt/README.md

 version this should of course be handled by JNI).
 Note that separate processes are started for all enclave launches and the processes are kept running for 5 minutes so they can satisfy `executeQuery` requests (due to the cryptographic protocol used, the enclave holds state between the `launch` and the `executeQuery` call, in particular the session key).

-The root repo folder is a Bazel workspace.
-The Asylo enclave and driver is stored in the "genecrypt" subfolder.
+The root of the repository is a Bazel workspace.
+The Asylo enclave and driver is stored in the "genecrypt" subdirectory.
 To build the enclaves you can run:

 ```
-export MY_PROJECT=/path/to/<REPO_ROOT_FOLDER>
+export MY_PROJECT=/path/to/<REPO_CHECKOUT>
 docker run -it --rm     -v bz:/root/.cache/bazel     -v "${MY_PROJECT}":/opt/my-project     -w /opt/my-project     gcr.io/asylo-framework/asylo     bazel build --config=enc-sim  //genecrypt
 ```